artyom-mameev/quester/README.md

 - Focus to write simple and readable code;
-- Simple and meaningful names of classes, methods and variables, separation of different aspects of functionality in separate methods;
+- Simple and meaningful names of classes, methods and variables, separation of different aspects of functionality to separate methods;
 - The code is accompanied by documentation, with complex points accompanied by comments;
 - Separation of complex code constructs into several primitive parts for better